Belknap (surname): Surname origins

 The earliest documentary reference to someone of this name is to John de Belknap, who first appears in Wiltshire in 1327.
 He later appears to have moved to London around the time the Black Death arrived in England.
 John was the father of Sir Robert Belknap, who served as Chief Justice of the Court of Common Pleas of England from 1377 to 1388.
 The early Belknaps married into a number of notable English families.

 The surname Belknap, as carried through descendants of Sir Robert, appears to have died out with Sir Robert's great-grandson, Sir Edward Belknap (c.
 1471 – 1521).
 However, several other males surnamed Belknap, whose connections to Sir Robert are at present unknown, were contemporaries of Sir Robert's family during the 15th and 16th Centuries.
 The Belknap surname may have continued through one of these other contemporaneous Belknaps through the Beltoft family of Sawbridgeworth, Hertfordshire, who would reside near several of the early manors of the early Belknaps and suddenly assumed or resumed using the surname Belknap in the late 1500s-early 1600s, not long before Abraham Belknap emigrated to Massachusetts in the 1630s.

-Variations of the surname Belknap include Belnap, Bellnap, Belknappe, etc. Many persons who today spell the surname "Belnap" are known to descend from Jesse Belnap (1760–1854), American Revolutionary War soldier.
+Variations of the surname Belknap include Belnap, Belknap, Belknappe, etc. Many persons who today spell the surname "Belnap" are known to descend from Jesse Belnap (1760–1854), American Revolutionary War soldier.
 He was the grandfather of Gilbert Belnap.